benjifriedman/benjifriedman/README.md

 Hello 👋

-I am available for new projects and collaborations.
+I'm available for new projects and collaborations

 The best way to contact me is through [benjifriedman.com](https://benjifriedman.com)